What is Project management? Basics, Goals, Importance, Steps, Examples, And Values

 5. Learn from mistakes

 Project management includes constant monitoring and quality control.
-Having steps in place to monitor each step of the process makes it possible to identify errors and the ability to learn from these.
+Having steps in place to monitor each step of the process makes it possible to identify errors and the ability to learn from them.
 Learning from mistakes makes it possible to improve processes and ensure that this doesn't happen in the future.

 The six aspects of project management